FernandoHAG/AI4MedImaging/README.md

 # AI4MedImaging

-This is a simple project made with the front in react and the back in flask.
+This is a simple project made with the front in react/typescript and the back in flask/python.
 The purpose of this project is a test for the company AI4MedImaging

 # Docker Build and Run Instructions